 The iPhone XR and the Apple Watch Series 4 were both unlocked 26 hours after paying and the iCloud lock iPhone XS Max was removed 29 hours after paying, but the iPhone 5s just stuck around like a bad smell.

 IMEI Doctor emailed me 48 hours after paying to inform me there was an issue and they needed another 24 hours.
 When the 24 hours was up, they emailed me again saying it was still stuck in the system and I could either give them another 48 hours or get a refund.
 I chose the refund and had the money in my account in 4 days.

 Even though they only delivered on three out of the four iCloud accounts, my experience with them was pleasant and efficient, and that’s why they’re my runner up.

-If Apple iCloud Unlock is unavailable for any reason, you could do far worse than using Doctor Unlock.
+If Apple iCloud Unlock is unavailable for any reason, you could do far worse than using IMEI Doctor.